Church Workers Pension Fund

 Additional Voluntary Contributions

-Contributions (AVCs).
-If you are interested in paying AVCs, please
+Voluntary Contributions (AVCs).
+If you are interested in this

-The benefits provided by the CWPF is in addition to your State
+Your benefits are in addition to your State Pension.
+You can

-Pension.
-To find out more about your State benefits please visit
+find out more about your State benefits at our State

 Planning for retirement